rsainir/SecurityOperations/MetaCTFCyberGames2021/A_to_Z.md

 Given that the ciphertext is a substituiton cipher, we can rule out other ciphers.

-Since we are directed to rearranging letters from A to Z, we try a Alphabetical substitution cipher on https://cryptii.com/pipes/alphabetical-substitution
+Since we are hinted towards rearranging letters from A to Z, we try a Alphabetical substitution cipher on https://cryptii.com/pipes/alphabetical-substitution

 Which yields the flag** MetaCTF{bashful_is_my_fav_dwarf}**